macmillanpublishers/blog/_posts/2016-2-1-My-First-Slackbot.md

 <li><p><strong>Get the message history for the channel using a custom API call</strong></p>

-<p>I couldn't get the _slack-client_ library's history-fetching functions to work for me, so I decided to write my own API call function instead.
+<p>I couldn't get the <em>slack-client</em> library's history-fetching functions to work for me, so I decided to write my own API call function instead.
 It turns out that writing a JavaScript function to make an API call for a channel or group is actually pretty simple.
 You can use the standard httprequest format, and follow the url format listed in the slack API docs (https://api.slack.com/methods/channels.history).
-The url format for our channels.history API call will be as follows: _https://YOURTEAM.slack.com/api/channels.history?token=YOURTOKEN&amp;channel=CHANNELID_.</p>
+The url format for our <em>channels.history</em> API call will be as follows: _https://YOURTEAM.slack.com/api/channels.history?token=YOURTOKEN&amp;channel=CHANNELID_.</p>

 <p>Our http request is going to run asynchronously, so remember that asynchronous functions just kind of run whenever it's convenient!
-This means that once we get our result from the API call, we need to put all the code that is going to do something with the returned data _inside_ our function.</p>
+This means that once we get our result from the API call, we need to put all the code that is going to do something with the returned data <em>inside</em> our function.</p>

 <p>FYI, the <em>channels.history</em> API call, in its default form, maxes out at 100 messages.
 I'm pretty sure there's a way to get more pages of results after that, but I didn't bother trying to add that functionality.
 If there are more than 100 tasks between me and an unresolved task, I have bigger problems.</p></li>

-<li><p><strong>Parse the returned messages to make them readable</strong></p></li>
+<li><p><strong>Parse the returned messages to make them readable JSON objects</strong></p></li>
 <li><p><strong>Filter for messages that don't have reactions</strong></p></li>
 <li><p><strong>Combine our array of unresolved messages into one line so the bot can send just one message to slack</strong></p>